PHOENIX-MEDIA/Magento-PageCache-powered-by-Varnish/README_VARNISH_CACHE.txt

 if necessary.
 Please see VCL documentation at http://www.varnish-cache.org/docs/3.0/reference/vcl.html.

+In the "etc" subdirectory you can find different vcl files:
+- default_3.0.vcl
+- vars.vcl
+or with the Enterprise Edition:
+- esi_3.0.vcl
+- esi_geo.vcl (if you want to use the geoip feature)
+- vars.vcl

+You have to copy all the needed vcl files to your varnish config directory.

 When putting Varnish in front of your web server (backend) you will have to change the web server’s port which is normally port 80.
 We recommend to change its’ listen port to 8080 which is already configured in the